As a volunteer at Chisholme you are appreciated for who you are, not only for what you do.

 Thereafter in outline the programme will be as follows:

-Thursdays: In the evening, join our weekly devotional practice zikr if you wish.
+Thursdays: Join our weekly devotional practice zikr if you wish, in the evening.

-Fridays: After tea study if you wish; end of fortnight bonfire on final Friday evening.
+Fridays: Optional study after tea; end of fortnight bonfire on final Friday evening.

 Saturdays: Mid-Saturday free; final Saturday group conversation and feedback.